 Similarly, the scenes with the Joel Edgerton as the Lord at the end and Alicia Vikander, doing a surprisingly seductive turn in a double-role as the Lord’s wife, do not always make it clear what is happening.
 It is not until I went and did an in-depth reading of the poem that it became apparent that Lowery was being extremely faithful to the original in these scenes.
 However, the one thing he has omitted from the film is that The Lord is really the human form of The Green Knight.
 Thus the scenes where The Lady keeps trying to tempt Gawain, where The Lord asks Gawain to return to him with what he finds and the significance of the green sash are not at all clear.
 Watching the film, you are left puzzled feeling that they should mean more than they do.

 More crucially, the film reaches an enigmatic ending that leaves everything uncertain.
-In the poem, Gawain surrenders to The Green Knight who merely nicks his neck and then reveals that he is really The Lord and that this has all been set up by King Arthur as a test of the honour of his knights.
+In the poem, Gawain surrenders to The Green Knight who merely nicks his neck and then reveals that he is really The Lord and that this has all been set up by King Arthur as a test of the honour.
 [PLOT SPOILERS].
 On the other hand, none of this is clear in the film.
 Instead, Gawain runs away from the scene and then seems to have a flash forward fantasy of a future where he is appointed the king, gives birth by Alicia Vikander’s Essed but then abandons her to marry Erin Kellyman, is hated by his subjects and then grows old, all before we return to the present and The Green Knight is waiting and raises his axe where the last line is him saying “Now, off with your head.”
 It’s an ambiguous ending that throws out much of the story’s end in favour of one that shows Gawain as less than honourable – in fact, as a coward who runs away from his fate and who would have had a sad and unlikable future.
 Quite why David Lowery saw this as the more preferable ending than tradition is a mystery.